10-Day Southern Spain Itinerary – Best of Andalusia

 Day 10 : Travel back to Málaga

 Málaga airport is only 90 minutes from Ronda, so you can go straight there from the town.
 If you have an early flight, it might be better to stay in Málaga the day before.
-This way, you can do some last-minute souvenir shopping or relax by the beach.
+This way, you can do some last-minute souvenir shopping or relax by the beach before making your way home.